mdsol/rwslib/rwslib/extras/audit_event/README.md

 The options to run() are:

-    start_id=0     #Which audit id to start ar (great for daily/hourly incremental pulls from the service) max_pages=-1   #How many pages of data to pull (-1 means all pages) per_page=1000  #The size (in audit records) of each request - 1,000 is min, higher takes more memory/time
+    start_id=0      # Which audit id to start ar (great for daily/hourly incremental pulls from the service) max_pages=-1    # How many pages of data to pull (-1 means all pages) per_page=1000   # The size (in audit records) of each request - 1,000 is min, higher takes more memory/time mode            # Allow extraction of additional ASCs

 ## Working out which id to start on

 If we planned to run our Subject Counter on a regular basis, we wouldn't want to start from the beginning of the "audit tape" each time, that would be inefficient.
-Instead we could change our SubjectCounter class to track the last id it saw and ask for this value +1 the next time.
+Instead, we could change our SubjectCounter class to track the last id it saw and ask for this value +1 the next time.

     class SubjectCounter(object):